We’re closing the early learning gap

 As the state seeks to increase the credentials of early-care providers, it’s more important than ever that educators have an affordable and accessible pathway to higher education.
 In 2010, we became the Rhode Island home of T.E.A.C.H.
 Early Childhood®, a national project that awards scholarships to home and center-based professionals who are pursuing degrees or coursework in early childhood education.

-In its two pre-kindergarten classrooms, R2LP works directly with young children.
-Each of these state-funded classrooms — one in Providence and the other in Pawtucket — serves 18 children who are chosen by lottery.
+In its threee pre-kindergarten classrooms, R2LP works directly with young children.
+Each of these state-funded classrooms — one in Providence and two in Pawtucket — serves 18 children who are chosen by lottery.
 This project, administered by the R.I Department of Education, is demonstrating the impact of high-quality early-care education on a child’s future academic career.

 R2LP conducts rigorous evaluations of its own.
 With data gathered from our largest professional development programs, R2LP has shown that with training and mentoring, early-care providers become more effective teachers, and poverty need not prevent a child from starting school healthy and ready to learn.
 Children who have participated in R2LP programs outperform their peers (pdf) on standardized tests when they enter kindergarten, according to data provided by the Providence Public School Department.
 Thanks to the ongoing support of funders and partners, we are changing the outcomes of today’s children – and tomorrow’s adults.

 In 2015, we produced a booklet explaining in some detail what we do, what we’ve accomplished, and why it matters.
 You can see this publication as a view book below.